Barrett's Esophagus: Symptoms, Causes, and Treatments

 - Endoscopic mucosal resection (EMR) lifts the abnormal lining and cuts it off the wall of the esophagus before it's removed through the endoscope.
 The goal is to remove any precancerous or cancer cells contained in the lining.
 If cancer cells are present, an ultrasound is done first to be sure the cancer hasn't moved deeper into the esophagus walls.

 - Surgery to remove most of the esophagus is an option in cases where severe precancer (dysplasia) or cancer has been diagnosed.
 The earlier the surgery is done following the diagnosis, the better the chance for the cure.

 It's important to keep several facts in mind:

 - Only a small percentage of people with GERD (less than one out of every 10) develop Barrett's esophagus.

-- Less than 1% of those with Barrett's esophagus develop esophageal cancer.
+- Less than 1% of those with Barrett's esophagus each year go on to develop esophageal cancer.

 A diagnosis of Barrett's esophagus is not a cause for major alarm.
 Barrett's esophagus, however, can lead to precancerous changes in a small number of people and has an increased risk for cancer.
 So, a diagnosis is a reason to work with your doctor to be watchful of your health